 The Free Property Fraud Alert will help you protect your most valuable asset by providing a phone call or email when any document affecting your property is filed in our office.
-Make sure you add [email protected] to your email’s safe senders or whitelist.
+Make sure you add [email protected] and [email protected] to your email’s safe senders or whitelist.

 - Check your property’s Chain-of-Title to ensure there are not fraudulent documents already there.

 - PIN validity is important.
 If you enter the wrong PIN, you will not receive an alert.

 - After you type your PIN, your street address will be displayed to ensure accuracy.

 - If you register a condo, make sure the last 4 digits of the PIN are entered.

 - For email alerts, look for the Registration Confirmation email in your Junk or Spam folder.

 - The Fraud Alert is a notice of recordation, not a freeze on title.

 - If you don’t know your PIN, click here to retrieve it.

 WHAT HAPPENS WHEN YOU SIGN UP?